vidalalcala/sopt-ols/README.md

 sopt-ols
 ========

-Stochastic optimization using ordinary least squares to approximate the Hessian.
+Stochastic optimization using ordinary least squares to approximate the inverse Hessian.
 The code tests a variant of the sequential ordinary least squares estimator proposed by Robbins and modified by Alcala & Goodman with a noise quadratic loss function described by LeCun, Zhang and Schaul (2013) "No More Pesky Learning Rates".
 The interface will is useful for any stochastic optimization problem.